jruby/jrubyfx/README.md

-JRubyFXML
+JRubyFX
 =======
-JRubyFXML is a pure ruby wrapper for JavaFX 2.x with FXML support (based on JRubyFX)
+JRubyFX is a pure ruby wrapper for JavaFX 2.x with FXML support (based on JRubyFX)

 Status
 ------
-JRubyFXML should be usable in its current form and able to run FXML apps if used properly (see Issues).
+JRubyFX should be usable in its current form and able to run FXML apps if used properly (see Issues).
-The syntax of the FXML side of JRubyFXML should be fairly stable, but the JavaFX DSL may change.
+The syntax of the FXML side of JRubyFX should be fairly stable, but the JavaFX DSL may change.
 At this point in time, no custom ruby controls are supported from FXML, though you can certainly create them in code.